 - The restaurant is in a convenient location.
 [For example, the WDW value resorts only have Quick Service food options.]

 - You’re on a version of the Disney Dining Plan that requires you to eat Quick Service meals.
-[Note: the Dining Plan is currently on hiatus.]
+[Note: the Disney Dining Plan is returning in 2024.]

 So, for Quick Service, I walk up to a counter and order?